realTristan/Athena/readme.md

 - Type =reg (@user) (name) to register an user
 - Type =reg all to register every member (add your user id to self.dev_users in dev.py cog)
 - Type =unreg all to unregister every player (add your user id to self.dev_users in dev.py cog)
+- Type =lobby add to create a new lobby
+- Type =lobby del to delete the current lobby
+- Type =lobby show to show all server lobbies
+- Type =lobby settings to view the lobby settings
 - Type =settings to view the settings panel and setup the bot
 - Type =rollback (user id) to undo all matches containing this user (cheaters)
 - Type =recent to view recent matches